gatsbyjs/gatsby-docker/README.md

 ## Usage

-1. Build your project's public assets with `gatsby build`
-1. Create a `Dockerfile`, as below, at the root of your project:
+1. Create at the root of your project a `Dockerfile` and `.dockerignore`, as below:
+    _Dockerfile_
     ```dockerfile
-    FROM gatsbyjs/gatsby:onbuild
+    FROM gatsbyjs/gatsby:onbuild as build

+    FROM gatsbyjs/gatsby
+    COPY --from=build /app/public /pub
     ```
+    _.dockerignore_
+    ```ignore
+    .cache/
+    node_modules/
+    public/
+    ```
+    > The first image is going to copy your project, install dependencies and build it.
 1. Build your project's docker image:
     ```bash
     docker build -t myproject/website .